learn-co-curriculum/sinatra-restful-routes-readme/README.md

 use Rack::MethodOverride
 ```

 This middleware will then run for every request sent by our application.
 It will interpret any requests with `name="_method"` by translating  the request to whatever is set by the `value` attribute.
 In this example, the `post` gets translated to a `patch` request.
-The middleware handles `patch` and `delete` in the same way.
+The middleware handles `put` and `delete` in the same way.

 ### Delete Action